Three Way Partitioning Around An Element In C++ - C++ Programming Tutorial

 Example:

-Let us take an example to illustrate the Three-way partitioning around an element in C++ using brute force approach.
+Let's consider a scenario to demonstrate the Three-way partitioning around an element in C++ using a brute-force method.

 Example